jkolczasty/appletree/README.md

     - Network document share (push your document to other AppleTree instance in network neighborhood with discovery protocol)
 - Different types of documents
     - (+) RichText
-    - PlainText with syntax hilighting
+    - (+) PlainText with syntax hilighting
+    - Code with syntax hilighting
+- Draft documents (with autosaving)
 - (+) Plugins
     - (+) Screenshot Plugin - allow inserting screenshot directly to the document
 - Attachments - allows to add attachments to the document (binary format, any file can be attached)